-Figure 1: The 5-logic steps of the program's habitat framework (blue boxes) and connection to the three categories of research effectiveness uncertainty (gray boxes) associated with improving fish habitat.
+Figure 1: The 5-logic steps of the program's habitat framework (bottom blue boxes) and connection to the three categories of research effectiveness uncertainty (gray boxes) associated with improving fish habitat.
+Note that the assessment may occur at different geographic scale (e.g., local, subbasin, ESU) depending on the question.